themreza/DJ-LLM/README.md

 ## Credits

-* [Qwen3-Omni](https://github.com/QwenLM/Qwen3-Omni) is a large language model (LLM) developed by the Qwen team at Alibaba Cloud.
+* [Qwen3-Omni](https://github.com/QwenLM/Qwen3-Omni) is a large language model (LLM) developed by the Qwen team at Alibaba Cloud
 * [ms-swift](https://github.com/modelscope/ms-swift) is a fine-tuning framework developed by the ModelScope community
 * [evalscope](https://github.com/modelscope/evalscope) is an LLM evaluation framework developed by the ModelScope community
 * The music files used in the dataset are licensed under Creative Commons (please see [dataset/ATTRIBUTION.csv](dataset/ATTRIBUTION.md) for a complete list of attributions)